jp0x1/jp0x1.github.io/src/content/blog/smileyctf/index.md

         }
 ```

 Since we get a "less negative" number than the INTEGER.min_value, I suppose the calculation won't fuck up.
-Also subtracting a negative number gives a positive number (i shud b a crypto main).
+Math is too difficult (i shud b a crypto main).

 Applying the coupon gives us a big balance, and we can easily purchase the flag: